pankajlochan/edgeledger/README.md

 # Edgeledger
-Some website i made by watching some courses on Udemy.
+A static website made with pur HTML & CSS